Renault Zoe Hatchback (2017 - ) review

 At a glance

-Renault’s goal with the design of the all-electric Zoe was to make it immediately identifiable as an electric model, but without alienating or scaring-off existing supermini customers.
+Renault's goal with the design of the all-electric Zoe was to make it immediately identifiable as an electric model, but without alienating or scaring-off existing supermini customers by making the styling too futuristic or far-out.
 To our eye, the designers have been largely successful on that brief.
-You’ll see blue-tinted lights and badging, tinted windows, aerodynamic wheels and bodywork, along with flowing, pure lines that echo the clean nature of its eco credentials.
-However, it’s not so futuristic that it’s unrecognisable from other small hatchbacks.
+The lines and dimensions are very conventional, but with one or two clues to the car’s eco-warrior status, such as the aerodynamic wheels and blue-tinted lights at either end.

-The dashboard is made from a single block of material for a cleaner design, which also helps give the cabin a sturdy feel.
-The quality of the plastic on display is reasonably appealing, too.
-Pastel colours in the cabin echo the relaxing nature of electric motoring, while a circuit board design adorning the headlining and dashboard reminds you of the advanced technology under the skin.
-A seven-inch touch-screen provides not only navigation and entertainment, but also information about the efficiency of the car and its driver.
-Thankfully, the system is dead easy to use.
-Choose the Dynamique Zen trim level and the light upholstery is protected with a stain-resistant Teflon coating.
-However, the seats themselves have no height adjustment, so even though there’s two-way steering adjustment, you might struggle to find a comfortable driving position (it’s rather high).
-The thick rear pillars also mean your over-the-shoulder visibility isn’t as clear as it might be.
+The dashboard is made from a single block of material for a cleaner design, and that also helps give the cabin a sturdy feel.
+The quality of the plastic on display is reasonably appealing, too, although it can’t match the poshest superminis – like the VW Polo or Audi A1 – for classiness.
+Pastel colours echo the relaxing nature of electric motoring, while a circuit board motif adorning the headlining and dashboard reminds you of the advanced technology under the skin.
+A 7-inch touch-screen provides not only navigation and entertainment, but also information about the efficiency of the car and its driver.
+The system isn’t the most intuitive one you’ll ever use, but you should be able to crack it with some practice.
+However, the seats themselves have no height adjustment (even on the range-topping models), so even though there's two-way steering adjustment, you might struggle to find a comfortable driving position (it's rather high).
+The thick rear pillars also mean your over-the-shoulder visibility isn't as clear as it might be.

 Ride and handling